devosoft/Empirical/include/emp/data/README.md

 ## To add?

-DataSheet - rows are entries, columns are types, stored by column for fast calculation.
+DataFrame - rows are entries, columns are types, stored by column for fast calculation.
-DataColumn = vector from DataSheet with type information.
+DataColumn = vector from DataFrame with type information.
-DataRow - Same interface as DataMap; refers to associated DataSheet.
+DataRow - Same interface as DataMap; refers to associated DataFrame.

 DataTracker - Handles all of the functionality of DataNode, DataLog, etc., but more dynamic using lambdas to deal with values as needed.